Which Foods Increase Melanin in the Skin?

-Melanin is a naturally occurring pigment responsible for skin color, hair, and eyes.
+Melanin hormone is a naturally occurring pigment responsible for skin color, hair, and eyes.
 Beyond impacting the color of your skin, melanin also helps protect the skin against UV radiation.
 The amount of melanin in your skin determines how dark or light your skin complexion will be.
-Dietary choices can play a significant role for those …
+Dietary choices can play a significant role for …

-Melanin is a naturally occurring pigment responsible for skin color, hair, and eyes.
+Melanin hormone is a naturally occurring pigment responsible for skin color, hair, and eyes.
 Beyond impacting the color of your skin, melanin also helps protect the skin against UV radiation.
 The amount of melanin in your skin determines how dark or light your skin complexion will be.
 Dietary choices can play a significant role for those looking for ways to increase their melanin levels naturally.
 Although genetics is the primary determinant of melanin production, certain food increase melanin in skin by providing the body with all the necessary nutrients it needs to produce this pigment.

 We will examine all the details you need to know about the foods that help increase melanin in skin.